Yang di-Pertuan Besar of Negeri Sembilan: Election of Yang di-Pertuan Besar

 Firstly, the brothers of the deceased Yang di-Pertuan Besar;

 Secondly, the paternal uncles of the deceased Yang di-Pertuan Besar;

 Thirdly, the grandsons of the deceased Yang di-Pertuan Besar;

 Fourthly, the sons of the brothers of the deceased Yang di-Pertuan Besar;

 Fifthly, the sons of the paternal uncles of the deceased Yang di-Pertuan Besar.

-When the office of Yamtuan Besar was still in its infancy, it was the penghulu of Tanah Mengandung and not the Undang who were influential in the choice of the incumbent.
+In the 18th century, when the office of Yamtuan Besar was still in its infancy, it was the penghulu of Tanah Mengandung and not the Undang who were influential in the choice of the incumbent.